 Sometimes, changes in a software program occur due to alterations of new codes and requirements.
 For instance, when there’s a slight change in your code, another part of the code can suddenly start malfunctioning.
 Or, you deploy a bug, and then the application ceases to work as it should.
 Regression testing ensures that these alterations don't negatively influence the pre-existing features and functionality, ensuring that the product works well even with these new modifications.

-Regression testing usually involves a series of tests.
+Regression testing methods usually involve a series of tests.

-- Unit regression testing: When coding changes for a single unit, the authoring developer of the code reruns all of the formerly passed unit tests, making this testing very effective compared to other types of testing.
+- Unit regression testing: When coding changes for a single unit, the authoring developer of the code reruns all of the formerly passed unit tests, making these regression testing types very effective compared to other types of testing.
 Unit tests are isolated.